AbiJays/Introduction-to-Lists/lists.md

 task_list = []
 ```

-## Elements
+## Objects

-We will separate the objects in our list with commas, and due to the objects consisting of strings we will need to contain them in quotation marks:
+When adding the objects to our list we must show they are separate, which we do with commas, and due to the objects consisting of strings we will need to contain them in quotation marks:

 ```python
 # lists.py